iPwnPancakes/CatClicker-GRANDStack/README.md

 In order to run the project, make sure each project has correct credentials in the `.env` file at the root of both `/frontend` and `/backend` folders.

+Backend requires valid Neo4j bolt url and credentials.
+**Note: Backend runs in CORS mode if `ENVIRONMENT` field is not set to `"PRODUCTION"` in `.env`**

+Frontend requires valid GraphQL endpoint.

 Both folders have their own `package.json` files and `npm start` scripts.
 Be sure to run `npm install` in both folders before doing so.